MsGsuite/Shared-Drives-Creator-Website/README.md

 * Go to [cloudflare workers](https://workers.cloudflare.com/) and create and confirm your account
 * Set-up your custom subdomain, click on "Save" and "Continue with free"
 * Then click on "Workers" and then "Create a worker"<br />
-* Select the code under "Script", delete it and paste your
+* Select the code under "Script", delete it and paste your code
+* Click on "Save and deploy" and you team drive generator is ready to go !
 <br />